 Adjunct Assistant Professor of Public Service

 Katherine Grainger is an Adjunct Assistant Professor of Public Service.
 She is also a respected attorney, has worked on civil rights, women’s rights, labor, and education issues.
-Currently, Katherine is Principal of Civitas Public Affairs Group.
+Currently, Katherine is Partner of Civitas Public Affairs Group.
 She has previously served as assistant counsel to New York Governor Andrew Cuomo where she was responsible for crafting and implementing major legislative initiatives, including the Marriage Equality Act, and overseeing pressing regulatory, budgetary, and litigation matters.
 Prior to joining the Governor’s staff, she was a senior staff member in the New York State Senate.
 Katherine has also worked extensively on reproductive rights and justice as vice president for public policy and political initiatives at NARAL Pro-Choice New York and as the director of state policy at the Center for Reproductive Rights.
 A frequent public speaker, Katherine is quoted widely in the national press and has appeared on PBS’s “Frontline” and NPR.

 Katherine earned her bachelor’s degree in political science and women’s studies from the George Washington University and her law degree from Northeastern School of Law.